yanyanzl/yanyanzl/databases.md

         - GRANT USAGE ON ALL SEQUENCES IN SCHEMA myschema TO readwrite;
         - ALTER DEFAULT PRIVILEGES IN SCHEMA myschema GRANT USAGE ON SEQUENCES TO readwrite;

+### select a schema when using psql/connection;
+- In PostgreSQL the system determines which table is meant by following a search path, which is a list of schemas to look in.
+- The first matching table in the search path is taken to be the one wanted, otherwise, if there is no match a error is raised, even if matching table names exist in other schemas in the database.
+    - To show the current search path you can use the following command:
+        - SHOW search_path;
+        - SET search_path TO myschema;
+        - SET search_path TO myschema, public;

 ### common sql command: